-The Pelvic Health Rehabilitation Program at Cleveland Clinic includes treatment for people of all genders and sexes with urinary or fecal incontinence, urgency and frequency of urination and/or pain in the pelvic region.
-This includes: pain in the abdominals, buttocks, pelvic floor, tailbone, vagina, rectum, penis or testicles.
+The Pelvic Health Rehabilitation Program at Cleveland Clinic includes treatment for both men and women urinary or fecal incontinence, urgency and frequency of urination and/or pain in the pelvic region.
+This includes pain in your abdomen, buttocks, pelvic floor, tailbone, vagina, rectum, penis or testicles.
 The pelvic floor muscles may become weak, tight or spastic as a result of disuse, surgery or trauma.
-Our therapists are also part of the comprehensive care for transgender people undergoing gender-affirming surgery.
 Physical therapists at Cleveland Clinic are specially trained to rehabilitate the pelvic floor muscles.
 The therapist evaluates each person and develops a plan of care.

 Who is pelvic pain and incontinence rehabilitation for?

-Many people, regardless of gender or sex, experience pain or urinary (pee) and fecal (poop) incontinence during their lifetime.
+Many people experience pain or urinary (pee) and fecal (poop) incontinence during their lifetime.

 What does pelvic pain and incontinence rehabilitation involve?